Madrid and Barcelona on collision course

 But Arbos pointed out that some parts of Catalonia's autonomy, such as the management of finances or the police, "are not precisely written down in the [region's] statute and they will be very difficult to recover because the confidence between the institutions has been broken."

-The Catalan police, the Mossos d'Esquadre "have lost some of their powers already," he noted.
+The Catalan police, the Mossos d'Esquadre, "have lost some of their powers already," he noted.
 "Judges give them less work to carry out and the prosecutors have suspended the classes they gave them at the academy."

 The head of the Mossos, Josep Lluis Trapero, has been charged with sedition by Spanish prosecutors for not preventing the October referendum.
 He is now awaiting trial.